hartmaj2/plat-arch-solids-coloring/Notes/useful_facts.md

 - useful notation to remember:
   - transversal - defined for a subgroup
-    - I am a transversal if I apply all elements on the group and from their cosets, I have exactly one element in the intersection with each of them
+    - I am a transversal if I apply all elements on the group and form their cosets, I have exactly one element in the intersection with each of these cosets
   - index - defined for a subgroup
     - number of different cosets that can be formed by applying some element on the subgroup on them